revanthm93/Zenrooms-ETL-Job/README.md

 scripts:

-extract_tweets.py - Python script which reads all configuration parameters, establishes a secured Oauth connection to Twitter API,

-queries tweets that contains given keyword, dump the result into json file and calls the spark job to process the raw data.

-spark_postgres_ETL.py - Python script which cleans, filter, transform and process the data, establishes a connection to postgres DB and write data to table.
+etl_job.py - Python script which reads all configuration parameters, establishes a secured Oauth connection to Twitter API, queries tweets that contains given keyword, dump the result into json file and process the raw data, cleans, filter, transform and process the data, establishes a connection to postgres DB and write data to table.